 A dangerous dog is one that has been declared dangerous under the Domestic Animals Act 2000, generally because it:

-- Has been trained as a guard dog
+- has been trained as or is kept as a guard dog

-- Has been declared a dangerous dog (or similar) under a law of another State or Territory, or
+- has been declared a dangerous dog (or similar) under a law of another State or Territory

-- Has attacked or harassed a person or animal.
+- has attacked or harassed a person or animal, or

 There are no restricted breeds in the ACT.
 Each dog is assessed on its individual behaviour and history and the circumstances of an incident.